Philadelphia Bench Warrants Lawyer

 Often, people are shocked to hear that a Bench Warrant has been issued for their arrest.
 Most people assume that a warrant would only be issued for an individual who has committed a significant crime.
-This is a misconception.
-Bench warrants are commonly issued by judges for individuals who miss scheduled court appearances for infractions as insignificant as minor traffic violations.
+This, however, is a misconception.
+Bench warrants are commonly issued by judges for individuals who miss scheduled court appearances, even for infractions as insignificant as minor Traffic Violations.

-Finding out that there is a warrant for your immediate arrest is very frightening.
-If you discover that a warrant has been issued for your arrest, you should contact an attorney immediately.
-The Criminal Attorneys at the Law Offices of Greg Prosmushkin, P.C. will help you deal with this problem as quickly as possible.
+Finding out that there is a warrant for your immediate arrest can be a very frightening and shocking revelation.
+If you discover that a warrant has been issued for your arrest, you should contact a lawyer immediately.
+The Criminal Attorneys at The Law Offices of Greg Prosmushkin, P.C. will help you deal with this problem as quickly as possible.

 Why Was a Bench Warrant Issued for My Arrest?

 Most bench warrants are issued because an individual failed to comply with a court or probation order.
-Often, these include failure to appear in court or at your probation officer's office at a specified time, and other violations of court orders.
-The most common reasons for the issuance of a bench warrant are:
+Often, these include failure to appear in court or at your probation officer’s office at a specified time, and other violations of court orders.
+The most common reasons for the issuance of a bench warrant are as follows: